What Makes an Ideal Quote? Recommending "Unexpected yet Rational" Quotations via Novelty: Human Annotation

 \subsection{Expert ratings of Match and Novelty}

-\textbf{Rating task.} On a 500-pair subset sampled from all three datasets (QuoteR, QUILL, \textsc{NovelQR}), three experts in literature or writing instruction were asked to rate each context–quotation pair along two dimensions:
+\textbf{Rating task.} On a 500-pair subset sampled from all three datasets (QuoteR, QUILL, \textsc{NovelQR-Bench}), three experts in literature or writing instruction were asked to rate each context–quotation pair along two dimensions:

 \begin{quote}

 \begin{itemize} \item \textbf{Match} (1--5): semantic appropriateness of the quotation for the context. \item \textbf{Novelty} (1--5): how ``unexpected yet reasonable'' the quotation is with respect to the context. \end{itemize} \end{quote} Annotators were given the following rubric: